 - Clinical science

-inflammatory bowel disease (IBD) characterized by chronic mucosal inflammation of the colon and cecum.
+inflammatory bowel disease (IBD) characterized by chronic mucosal inflammation of the rectum, colon, and cecum.
 Common symptoms include bloody diarrhea, abdominal pain, and fever.
 Laboratory findings typically show elevated inflammatory markers and the presence of autoantibodies (pANCA).
 Definitive diagnosis requires biopsies showing abnormal colonic mucosa and characteristic histopathology.
 Aminosalicylic acid derivatives are the mainstay of treatment, although severe episodes typically require corticosteroids and immunosuppressants to achieve remission.
 In the case of distal colitis, some drugs may be administered topically (e.g., via enema), whereas more proximal inflammation requires systemic treatment.
 Proctocolectomy is curative and indicated for complicated UC or dysplasia.
 Individuals with UC are predisposed to colorectal cancer and should thus undergo regular surveillance colonoscopy.(UC) is an

 - Approx. 600,000 adults in the U.S. are affected by UC